Parks for Play is an exceptional charity created by families with disabled children, play and youth experts 20 years ago.

 We welcome children and young people with the highest and most complex needs, alongside their siblings to enjoy fun and enriching opportunities which are developed to facilitate playing with their peers and develop their social, emotional and independence skills.

-Parks for Play recognises that we have a responsibility to promote the well-being of all children, young people and adults accessing our services to keep them safe and to work in a way that protects them from harm.
-We do this by valuing, listening to and respecting every person and by creating a safe environment where children, young people and adults feel listened to and comfortable to share their concerns – an environment where they can flourish and thrive.
+Parks for Play recognises that we have a responsibility to promote the well-being of all children, young people and young adults who use our services – to keep them safe and to work in a way that protects them from harm and helps them to keep themselves safe from harm.
+We do this by valuing, listening to and respecting every individual and by creating a welcoming environment where everyone who attends feels comfortable to share their concerns – an environment where each person can flourish and thrive

-Any such action is always taken with the best interests of our service users and their families and with the aim of identifying appropriate support for everyone involved.
+Any such action is always taken with the best interests of the individual and their families in mind and with the aim of identifying appropriate support for everyone involved

 Parks for Play was created by a group of parents with children on the autism spectrum.
 Large green spaces for their little runners, who had a spirit of adventure bigger than their sense of consequence, made visits to parks more challenging than comforting.